eduardocgarza/top-vscode-extensions/README.md

-# top-vscode-extensions

-## Most Popular VSCode Extensions Worldwide
+# Most Popular VSCode Extensions Worldwide

 A comprehensive and complete list of the most installed and used VSCode extensions, recommended by myself and others.
 Many of the videos and blogs I have found on the Internet for the most popular VSCode extensions tend to be very shallow and just regurgitations of one-another.